zkoss/zk-mvvm-book/data_binding/form_binding.md

 Middle Object
 -------------
 Form binding automatically creates a middle object for you to store properties from ViewModel's object you specified.
+It can deeply support these types - Collections, Map, and POJO in a form concept, as a proxy object for developers to manipulate them when users edit data in the form field.
+Once the form is submitted, all the edited data will be synchronized back to the original data object.

 But it **only stores those properties which attributes are bound to**.
 If you still need to access a property that are not stored in the middle object, you can access it from ViewModel's original object.
 Assume that ` vm.selected ` has 4 properties: **id, description, quantity, price**.
 For the example below:
 ```xml
 <groupbox form="@id('fx') @load(vm.selected) @save(vm.selected, before='saveOrder')">
     <grid hflex="true" >